IanCWeston/dinohunter/README.md

 - [ ] Automate the Filebeat module configuration for Office365

 ## Velociraptor

 [Velociraptor](https://www.velocidex.com/) is a Digital Forensics and Incident Response (DFIR) tool that allows investigators to "dig deeper" at scale.

-### Benefits
+### Velociraptor Benefits

-* A single server can handle environments of up to 10,000 endpoints.
+- A single server can handle environments of up to 10,000 endpoints.
-* You can parse forensic artifacts on the fly ($MFT, amcache, prefetch, etc)
+- You can parse forensic artifacts on the fly ($MFT, amcache, prefetch, etc)
-* Data can be viewed in the Velociraptor GUI or can be sent to the Elastic Stack for dashboarding and visualization
+- Data can be viewed in the Velociraptor GUI or can be sent to the Elastic Stack for dashboarding and visualization

 ## The Elastic Stack

 [The Elastic Stack](https://www.elastic.co/elastic-stack?ultron=[EL]-[B]-[Stack]-[Trials]-[AMER]-[US-C]-Exact&gambit=Elasticsearch-ELK&blade=adwords-s&thor=elastic%20stack&gclid=EAIaIQobChMIhPmZjq6_6gIVAuDICh00QwikEAAYASAAEgKaw_D_BwE) is a data analysis platform that can ingest many forms of data in large volumes and present it in a way that is easily analyzed.

-### Benefits
+### Elastic Stack Benefits

-* Speed of querying
+- Speed of querying
-* Visualizations
+- Visualizations
-* Dashboards
+- Dashboards
-* Can handle a large amount of data
+- Can handle a large amount of data

 ## Prerequisites

-* The following software installed on your comptuer:
+- The following software installed on your comptuer:
-  * [Packer](https://www.packer.io/downloads) installed and added to PATH
+  - [Packer](https://www.packer.io/downloads) installed and added to PATH
-  * [Terraform](https://www.terraform.io/downloads.html) installed and added to PATH
+  - [Terraform](https://www.terraform.io/downloads.html) installed and added to PATH
- * AWS IAM User with the below minimum permissions for Packer and Terraform
+ - AWS IAM User with the below minimum permissions for Packer and Terraform

 ### Packer Minimum Permissions

  ```json
 {
   "Version": "2012-10-17",